Water Conservation Rebate Program

 - Purchase and install a qualifying toilet, clothes washer or rain barrel on or after June 1, 2016.

 - Fill in the Rebate Application (attachments at bottom of this page) and submit to DPW within 90 days of purchase.
 Applicant must be the owner of the property and a Water Department account holder in good standing.
+Completed rebate applications can be emailed to Roseanne Szczepanowski at [email protected].

 - If approved, a check and voucher to dispose of the old washer and/or toilet(s) at the Franklin Recycling Center will be sent right to your home!